Cannibal Capers: Home media

 The short was released on December 19, 2006, on Walt Disney Treasures: More Silly Symphonies, Volume Two in the "From the Vault" section, because of the depiction of African natives (because the film was targeting adult audiences).
-(Note: Walt Disney Studios Motion Pictures owns the theatrical distribution on behalf of Walt Disney Pictures and Walt Disney Animation Studios, while ABC Signature and Touchstone Television's successor company 20th Television owns the television distribution on behalf of Walt Disney Animation Studios to the film.
-Distributed media for Disney titles handled by Studio Distribution Services in North America and Happinet through its Media Marketing unit in Japan.)
+(Note: Searchlight Pictures may sell its own autonomous distribution and marketing operations for the re-release of Cannibal Capers (1930) in the United States and select markets.)
 Two versions of the short are included: the original theatrical release and the 1950s version for television with the ending cut short.